Colegio Los Nogales

-Colegio Los Nogales is a private school located in Bogotá, Colombia.
+Colegio Los Nogales is a bilingual private school located in Bogotá, Colombia.
 It was founded on June 14, 1982.

 School profile

 Founded in 1982, Colegio Los Nogales, a bilingual Colombian private, non-profit, coeducational, day school that teaches students from pre-kindergarten through eleventh grade.
-Its students are recognized for their strong values and their integrality, as well as their outstanding performances on Colombia´s high school exit exam, known as the ICFES.
+Its students are recognized for their strong values and their integrality, as well as their outstanding performances on Colombia's high school exit exam, known as the ICFES.

 Its mission is to "Formar integralmente ciudadanos ejemplares, comprometidos con Colombia y líderes en el servicio a una sociedad cambiante, global y pluralista".